Equivalence of approximation by convolutional neural networks and fully-connected networks: Approximation rates of convolutional neural networks for translation equivariant functions Approximation rates of convolutional neural networks for translation equivariant functions

 \section{\texorpdfstring{Approximation rates of convolutional neural networks\\ for translation equivariant functions} {Approximation rates of convolutional neural networks for translation equivariant functions}}

-{We start by demonstrating in Subsection \ref{subsec:Transference} how every CNN can be interpreted as an FNN, and---more importantly---how to each FNN one can associate a CNN, such that the first coordinate of the realisation of the CNN is identical to the realisation of the FNN.
-Afterwards, we demonstrate how this yields an equivalence between the approximation rates of CNNs and FNNs.
+{We start by demonstrating in Subsection \ref{subsec:Transference} how one can associate to each FNN a CNN, such that the first coordinate of the realisation of the CNN coincides with the realisation of the FNN.
+In addition, in Remark~\ref{rem:TheRemarkForTheConverse} we show the converse statement, i.e., that each CNN can be transformed into an associated FNN.

+Afterwards, we demonstrate in Section~\ref{sec:EquivalenceOfRates} how this yields an equivalence between the approximation rates of CNNs and FNNs.
 We close with a concrete example showing how our results can be used to translate approximation results for FNNs into approximation results for CNNs.}